-- 1. Compliance with these Rules.
+- Compliance with these Rules.
 Both the supervising physician and the physician assistant are responsible for implementing and complying with the statutory requirements and the provisions of these Rules. - 2.
 Responsibility for Actions of a Physician Assistant.
-A primary physician supervisor may supervise and delegate responsibilities to a physician assistant in a manner consistent with the requirements of these Rules.
-Except as provided in Sections 2(C)(2) and 2(D) of these Rules, the primary physician supervisor is responsible if a supervised physician assistant commits unprofessional conduct as defined in Section 12-36-117(1)(p), C.R.S., or if such physician assistant otherwise violates these Rules.
-The Board may take into consideration mitigating circumstances in determining whether sanctions involving the primary physician supervisor are necessary to protect the public on a case by case basis. - 3.
-The primary physician supervisor shall not be responsible for the conduct of a physician assistant where that physician assistant was acting under the supervision of another primary physician supervisor and there is a form in compliance with Section 4 of these Rules signed by that other primary physician supervisor.
-The primary physician supervisor shall also not be responsible for the conduct of a physician assistant where it is established by documentation or other reliable means that the physician assistant consulted with a secondary physician supervisor and that the secondary physician supervisor was clearly overseeing, or was otherwise responsible for the conduct of the physician assistant, for an episode of care. - 4.
-License Status.
-Before authorizing a physician assistant to perform any medical service, the supervising physician should verify that the physician assistant has an active and current Colorado license issued by the Board.
+A primary supervising physician physician supervisor may supervise and delegate responsibilities to a physician assistant in a manner consistent with the requirements of these Rules.
+Except as provided in Sections 7.12(C)(2) and 7.12(D) of these Rules, the primary supervising physician physician supervisor may beis responsible if a supervised physician assistant commits unprofessional conduct as defined in Section 12-24036-12147(1)(ip), C.R.S., or if such physician assistant otherwise violates these Rules.- The Board may take into consideration mitigating circumstances in determining whether sanctions involving the primary supervising physician physician supervisor are necessary to protect the public on a case by case basis.
+A primary supervising physician may be responsible if a supervised physician assistant commits negligence, except as exempted by section 12-240-114.5(5)(c), C.R.S. - The primary supervising physician physician supervisor shall not be responsible for the conduct of a physician assistant where that physician assistant was acting under the supervision of another primary supervising physician physician supervisor and there is a form in compliance with Section 7.34 of these Rules signed by that other primary supervising physician supervision.
+The primary supervising physician physician supervision shall also not be responsible for the conduct of a physician assistant where it is established by documentation or other reliable means that the physician assistant consulted with a secondary supervising physician physician supervisor and that the secondary supervising physician supervisor was clearly overseeing, or was otherwise responsible for the conduct of the physician assistant, for an episode of care.

-- 5. Qualifications.
-Before authorizing a physician assistant to perform any medical service, the supervising physician is responsible for evaluating the physician assistant's education, training and experience to perform the service safely and competently. - 6.
-Minimum Requirements for Supervision.
+- License Status.
+Before authorizing a physician assistant to perform any medical service, the supervising physician should verify that the physician assistant has an active and current Colorado license issued by the Board. - Qualifications.
+Before authorizing a physician assistant to perform any medical service, the supervising physician is responsible for evaluating the physician assistant's education, training and experience to perform the service safely and competently. - Minimum Requirements for Supervision.
 The requirements listed in this Section 2(C)(6) are the minimum requirements for supervision.
 Supervising physicians may impose additional requirements on the physician assistants they supervise.